doublederek/giant-bomb-wiki/README.md

 ### Building Vue Components

+#### Javascript Resource Module
+- Vue components can be defined as a `.js` file using the Vue [Single File Component](https://vuejs.org/api/sfc-spec.html) syntax.
-- Create new Vue Components in `/skins/GiantBomb/resources/components` as `.js` files
+- Create new Vue Component in `/skins/GiantBomb/resources/components` as a `.js` file.
-  - See `/skins/GiantBomb/resources/components/VueExampleComponent.js` as an example
+  - See `/skins/GiantBomb/resources/components/VueExampleComponent.js` as an example.
-- New Vue Components need to be added to `skin.json` as a seperate Resource Module
+- Add component to `skin.json` as a separate Resource Module.
-  - See `skin.giantbomb.vueexamplecomponent` for example
+  - See `skin.giantbomb.vueexamplecomponent` for example.

+#### Vue Single File Component
+- Vue components can be defined as a `.vue` file using the Vue [Single File Component](https://vuejs.org/api/sfc-spec.html) syntax.
+  - Supports styling component via the `<style>` tag.
+- Create new Vue Component in `/skins/GiantBomb/resources/components` as a `.vue` file.
+  - See `/skins/GiantBomb/resources/components/VueSingleFileComponentExample.vue` as an example.
+- Add component to `skin.json` within the `skins.giantbomb` Resource Module as a `packageFile`.
+  - See `skin.giantbomb` for example.

+### Binding Vue Components
-- Components must then be loaded via the components object in `/skins/GiantBomb/resources/components/index.js`
+- To allow Vue Component to be bound to the DOM within a `.php` template, components must then be loaded via the components object in `/skins/GiantBomb/resources/components/index.js`.
-- In any `.php` template use the attribute `data-vue-component=` on any DOM element
+- In any `.php` template use the attribute `data-vue-component=` on any DOM element.
-  - See `/skins/GiantBomb/includes/GiantBombTemplate.php` as an example
+  - See `/skins/GiantBomb/includes/GiantBombTemplate.php` as an example.
-- Vue Component will be added to DOM as a child of that element
+- Vue Component will be added to DOM as a child of that element.
-- Props are fully functional, see `VueExampleComponent.js` for example
+- Props are fully functional by prefixing with `data-my-prop=` pattern, where `my-prop` is the name of your prop in kebab case, see `VueExampleComponent.js` for example.

+#### Binding Vue Components within other Vue components.
+- As long as the component has been included as per [Building Vue Components](#building-vue-components), it can be added to another Vue component via the `require` syntax.
+  - See `/skins/GiantBomb/resources/components/VueSingleFileComponentExample.vue` as an example.

 ## SemanticMediaWiki
 - Add more notes